Getting Started with the OpenTelemetry Collector

 OpenTelemetry Collector serves as a vendor-agnostic proxy between your applications and distributed tracing tools such as Uptrace or Jaeger.

-3. Exporting to different backends for storage and analysis
+- Exporting - Sending processed data to different backends for storage and analysis

-Otel Collector provides powerful data processing capabilities, including aggregation, filtering, sampling, and enrichment of telemetry data.
-You can transform and reshape the data to fit your specific monitoring and analysis requirements before sending it to the backend systems.
+The OpenTelemetry Collector provides powerful data processing capabilities, including aggregation, filtering, sampling, and enrichment of telemetry data.
+You can transform and reshape the data to fit your specific monitoring and analysis requirements before sending it to backend systems.

-Otel Collector is written in Go and licensed under Apache 2.0, which allows you to modify the source code and install custom extensions.
-However, this comes with the responsibility of maintaining your own OpenTelemetry Collector instances.
+The OpenTelemetry Collector is written in Go and licensed under Apache 2.0, which allows you to modify the source code and install custom extensions.
+However, this flexibility comes with the responsibility of maintaining your own OpenTelemetry Collector instances.

 While sending telemetry data directly to a backend is often sufficient, deploying OpenTelemetry Collector alongside your services offers several advantages: